-Instead of assuming the two historical curves in Figure 2 for individuals in Pathfinder and non-Pathfinder areas are parallel, we can choose the non-Pathfinder areas that more closely follow the cycle pattern identified for the Pathfinder areas.
+When using all eligible individuals in non-Pathfinder areas as a comparison group (or a matched sub-sample of them), it is being assumed that the two curves represented in Figure 2 are indeed parallel so that similar individuals are similarly affected by macro trends, independently of where they live.
+One can, however, choose the areas that more closely follow the cycle pattern identified for the Pathfinder areas.
 This can be done either within each of the matching procedures described above, or prior to them, selecting the areas where the comparisons are to be drawn from.
-We have chosen to adopt this latter option, matching the areas in a first step and applying all types of estimators comparing eligibles in different areas to the subsamples obtained.
-In this procedure, we have applied a completely nonparametric technique using a quarterly time series of the outcome variable from 1982 to just before the introduction of the New Deal, in January 1998.
+We have chosen to adopt this latter option, matching the areas in a first step and applying all types of estimators comparing eligibles in different areas to the sub-samples obtained.
+In this procedure, we have used a completely non-parametric technique, as described below.

+The aim of matching the areas is to achieve a match as close as possible with respect to labor market characteristics.
+The procedure followed to match on labor market characteristics makes use of a quarterly time-series of the outcome variable from 1982 to just before the introduction of the New Deal, in January 1998.
 A measure of distance was then computed for each possible pair of Pathfinder and non-Pathfinder areas and the two nearest neighbors were chosen.
-Once this is done, we carry out the estimation procedure as described earlier.
+Once the two nearest neighboring areas have been chosen based on similarity of the labor market trends, we carry out the estimation procedure as described earlier.